dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Broken Door

 * Blocks access to Broken Vessel
-* Key is at the mini-Mawlek right of Cloth in Basin
+* Key is at the Lesser Mawlek right of Cloth in Basin

 ## Canyon Door

 * Blocks access to Queen's Station from Fog Canyon
-* Key is at the spore husk below Cornifer
+* Key is at the Fungified Husk below Cornifer

 ## Core Door

 * Blocks access to Fungal Core
-* Key is at the mantis guarding the Mantis Vault
+* Key is at the Mantis guarding the Mantis Vault

 ## Crown Door

 * Blocks access to Hallownest's Crown
-* Key is at the Husk Miner by the Deep Focus entrance
+* Key is at the crystal flier inside Crystallized Mound

 ## Darknest Door